paritytech/polkadot_network_directory/README.md

 ## Editing templates

-You can find the few templates using:
+You can find template files using:

      find . -name "*.tera"

 There are 2 important templates:

 - `templates/one.md.tera`: This template is used to convert the input `yaml` data into a markdown file per chain
 - `templates/summary.md.tera`: This template is used to dynamically generate the summary of the book, it takes care of organising parachains under their `parent` relaychain

 ## Reference file

-During the generate, all the data is aggregated into a json file containing the information about all the chains.
+During the generation, all the data is aggregated into a `json` file containing the information about all the chains.

 This file can be found at https://paritytech.github.io/polkadot_network_directory/chains.json